Chart icon: chart user instructionsUsing our interactive charts

 The early period, 2006-2008, was approximately the peak of prescription-type opioid deaths, so among the classes of drugs shown here methadone and other commonly prescribed opioids (hydrocodone, oxycodone, etc.) are the two most prominent types.
 Antidepressants were also commonly present, while methamphetamine was relatively rare.
 The synthetic opioid category appeared without any other drug category presented in 2% of all opioid deaths, and was never paired with heroin.
 The drug categories presented here accounted for over 96% of drug poisonings involving opioids (the rest likely involved the "Other and unspecified narcotics" code [T40.6]).

-In contrast, in the most recent period (click the 2021-2022 button), the drug classes presented account for over 99.6% of opioid deaths (due in part to better specification of the type of opioid involved), and other synthetic opioids is now the most common drug class (having taken over from heroin after 2018).
-Over 23% of opioid deaths involved just this class with no other drug type presented here, 7% the synthetics with other commonly prescribed opioids, and 7% the synthetics in combination with heroin.
-The most common pair is other synthetic opioids with methamphetamine (37%), a combination that has grown in prominence (up from 23% in 2020-2021).
-Alcohol has moved up to third in the ranking of drug types involved in opioid deaths, as over 13% of opioid deaths involve alcohol and synthetic opioids.
+In contrast, in the most recent period (click the 2022-2023 button), the drug classes presented account for over 99.7% of opioid deaths (due in part to better specification of the type of opioid involved), and other synthetic opioids is now the most common drug class (having taken over from heroin after 2018).
+Over 22% of opioid deaths involved just this class with no other drug type presented here, 5% the synthetics with other commonly prescribed opioids, and less than 3% the synthetics in combination with heroin.
+The most common pair is other synthetic opioids with methamphetamine (48%), a combination that has grown greatly in prominence (up from 23% in 2020-2021).

 Data source: Washington State Department of Health